 Making a new copy of the script and then submitting each one for every input data file is time consuming.
 An alternative is to make a job array using the -t option in your submission script.
 The ---aray option allows many copies of the same script to be queued all at once.
 You can use the $SLURM_ARRAY_TASK_ID to differentiate between the different jobs in the array.
-A brief example on how to do this is available at Job Arrays
+A detailed example on how to do this is available at Job Arrays

 Start An Interactive Session

 - This will automatically reserve you a slot on one of the compute nodes and will start a terminal session on it.

 - Closing your terminal window will also kill your processes running in your interactive srun session, therefore it's better to submit large jobs via non-interactive sbatch.